 Layer 2: Use Cases — Application Rules

-Use Cases (Interactors) orchestrate Entities to achieve application-specific goals, such as “Create a User” or “Process a Payment.”
+Use Cases (Interactors) orchestrate Entities to achieve application goals like “Create a User” or “Process a Payment.”
 They define inputs and outputs and should remain ignorant of delivery mechanisms.

 Key point: Entities express enterprise rules; Use Cases express application behavior.